pierrevano/whatson-api/README.md

   ],
-  "release_date": "string", // Release date of the item "seasons_number": "number", // Number of seasons available "status": "string", // Current status of the item (e.g., ongoing, ended, etc.)
+  "release_date": "string", // Release date of the item "seasons_number": "number", // Number of seasons available "episodes_details": [
+    // To display this key, add the query parameter `episodes_details=true` {
+      "season": "number", // Season number of the episode "episode": "number", // Episode number within the season "title": "string", // Title of the episode
+      "id": "string", // IMDb specific identifier
+      "url": "string", // URL to the IMDb page "users_rating": "number" // Rating given by IMDb users }
+  ],
+  "status": "string", // Current status of the item (e.g., ongoing, ended, etc.)
   "tagline": "string", // Tagline of the item
   "title": "string", // Title of the item